marianopolis/MSU-frontend/README.md

 and follow [Semantic Versioning](https://semver.org/).

-Before publishing a new version of the app, make sure to update the version, minor for feature additions and patch for bug fixes:
+Before publishing a new version of the app, make sure to update the version, minor for feature additions and patch (set if changes) for bug fixes:

 ```
 npm version [minor|patch]